 Sail with Steady in the West coast of Scotland offering some of the most stunning cruising grounds in the world.

-There is just so much to take in and experience with a sailing holiday in the Hebrides, Steady does not run to specific itineraries on this voyage.
+There is just so much to take in and experience with a sailing holiday in the Hebrides that Steady does not run to specific itineraries.
 From bustling harbour towns to remote anchorages off the beaten track, from long stretches of sandy beaches and an abundance of wildlife, you won’t be short of things to do or see.

 Beyond lies the sacred isle of Iona where the resonance of Columba lives on.
 Onwards, the ship will pass Torrans Rocks where Davy Balfour was wrecked in a tremendous storm, finally being washed ashore on Erraid.
 Heading on south to Colonsay, stop for the night alongside the pier and walk through the crew’s favourite islands for its gentle beauty and of course to taste some great ales from smallest island brewery in the world.

 If the wind takes you North, Steady will sail out to the more remote Hebridean islands.
 Part of the Small Isles, Rum, by far the largest island, possesses a cluster of formidable volcanic peaks, Askival (Ash Mountain) the highest peak, dominates the landscape, and the name itself tells of the Vikings that once settled here.